bluesky/governance/README.md

   [consensus](https://tools.ietf.org/id/draft-resnick-on-consensus-01.html).
   If they are unable to reach consensus, they must escalate to the Technical Steering Committee.
 They _don't_ resolve conflicts by vote.
-* A Technical Steering Committee---composed of a written list of experienced Contributors with specific technical knowledge about Bluesky---attempts to resolve questions by consensus, but if consensus fails they can vote.
+* A Technical Steering Committee---composed of experienced Contributors with specific technical knowledge about Bluesky---attempts to resolve questions by consensus, but if consensus fails they can vote.
 * The Project Advisory Board---composed of management-level